Is it time to retire the Star Trek franchise?

 To have loved every adventure of Star Trek: The Original Series no matter how ridiculous, from space Nazis to disintegration booths, from missing brains to doomsday machines, I have loved them all.
 There is something strangely campy and disarming about Star Trek in those days.
 It was a show desperately trying to be different, yet secretly having to be just the same enough to make it past the censors.

 For three seasons, it did the unthinkable.
 It put a multinational crew into a spaceship and pointed it toward the unknown.
 It did a lot of things wrong.
-Its production values were both ahead of their time and often at the same time in the toilet.
-The Feinberger props were clever, but cheap (Dr. McCoy’s tools, for example, were just very exotic salt shakers).
-The cool sliding doors were two guys behind the wall pulling the doors open if they caught the cues.
+It’s production values were both ahead of their time and often at the same time in the toilet.
+The Feinberger props (Dr. McCoy’s tools, for example, were just very exotic salt shakers…) but the cool sliding doors were two guys behind the wall pulling the doors open if they got they caught the cues.

 But Star Trek did a lot of things right, and this is why I have pronounced Star Trek: Discovery, dead on arrival.
 “It’s dead, Jim.”
 (STD, Ugh… Did no one consider the acronym before they named this ship?)